Eight Days of Luke: Saturday through Sunday

 The next day, Astrid drives David, Alan, and her husband, Cousin Ronald, to Wallsey, which appears very different from when David saw it with Mr. Wedding.
-David searches the hall, which is filled with strong young men cheating pinball machines, until he finds what he was told to look for—a man with a dragon tattoo.
+David searches the hall, which is filled with strong young men cheating pinball machines, until he finds what he was told to look for: a man with a dragon tattoo.

 By the rules, the three must run a gauntlet before having their questions answered, which the boys do courageously and Ronald does in a cowardly fashion.
 The dragon man admits to taking the item they sought as revenge, on behalf of a woman who blamed Mr. Wedding for something that happened.
 The woman can be found on Thunderly Hill, where a hospital is now built.

 David, Luke, Astrid, Ronald, and the ginger-haired fellow all proceed to Thunderly Hill, on the excuse that Ronald's minor injuries should be treated.
 When David and Luke step inside "Firestone Ward", they find themselves on a grassy hillside that burns but is never consumed.
 Luke admits that he set the fire, long ago, and it will burn until the end of time.
 David braves the flames (with Luke doing his best to suppress the fire) and discovers a cairn, on which a hauntingly beautiful lady in armour lies, not quite dead, but barely breathing.
 Across her chest rests a stone implement with a too-short handle.
 When David realises it is a hammer, suddenly everything falls into place and he realises who everyone really is.
 He returns to Luke, and is told that an entire day has passed – David has been outside time.
-He restores the hammer to the ginger-haired fellow, who is of course Thor.
-Mr. Wedding is Woden, chief of the gods.
-The dragon man is Siegfried, and the lady Brunhilda.
+He restores the hammer to the ginger-haired fellow, who is revealed to be Thor.
+Mr. Wedding is Woden, chief of the gods, the dragon man is Siegfried, while the lady is Brunhilda.

 Astrid reveals that (no doubt with divine interference) David's other relatives have been exposed as financial frauds, and have fled.
 Astrid will now be David's guardian.
-Luke will be around – but at the final battle yet to come, he and Mr. Wedding will be on opposite sides.
+Luke will be around, but at the final battle yet to come, he and Mr. Wedding will be on opposite sides.